6ebeng/Kurdish-Digital-Calendar/README.md

 ### COM Library Integration
  - Includes a COM Library Reference KDC for VBA use in Word, Excel and Access.
+	- **KDC for VBA**
+		- Provides a set of functions for converting dates between different calendar systems.
+		- Syntax: `KDC.ConvertDate(Date, fromCalendar, toCalendar, fromFormat, toFormat, targetDialect, isAddSuffix)` Default Dialect is Kurdish Central.
+			- Parameters
+				- Date: The date to convert.
+				- fromCalendar: The calendar system of the input date.
+				- toCalendar: The calendar system of the output date.
+				- fromFormat: The format of the input date.
+				- toFormat: The format of the output date.
+				- targetDialect: The dialect of Kurdish to use ("ckb" for Central or "ku" for Northern).
+				- isAddSuffix: A boolean value indicating whether to add suffixes to the output date.
+			- Example: `KDC.ConvertDate("01/01/2024", "Gregorian", "Kurdish", "dd/MM/yyyy", "dddd, dd MMMM, yyyy", "Kurdish (Central)", true)` or `KDC.ConvertDate("01/01/2024", "Gregorian", "Kurdish", "dd/MM/yyyy", "dddd, dd MMMM, yyyy", "Kurdish (Northern)", true)`
+			- Result:
+				- Kurdish Central Dialect : "دووشەممە، 11 بەفرانبار، 2723ی كوردی"
+				- Kurdish Northern Dialect : "Duşem, 11 Berfanbar, 2723 Kurdî"
+			- Note: The function supports dates from 0002-01-01 to 9999-12-31.

 ### User-Defined Functions in MS Excel
  - Call custom functions like `ConvertNumberToKurdishText` and `ConvertDateToKurdish` directly from Excel cells.